jegly/self-supporting-code/README.md

 - Immutable data structures
 - Components with no memory—recreatable from nothing

+The stateless ideal reaches its physical limit in **synthetic minimal cells**.
+The J. Craig Venter Institute's JCVI-syn3A is a living cell with only 473 genes—the smallest self-replicating organism ever created.
+It has stripped away everything non-essential, retaining only the genes required to maintain a membrane, replicate DNA, and respond to its environment.
+It is, in biological terms, a pure function: no persistent memory beyond what the environment provides, reproducible from minimal state.
+This is the biological proof-of-concept for stateless architecture—and it works.

 ```python
 class StatelessOrganism:
     """Like bacteria - no memory, pure function of environment."""